jakubdura/jakubdura/README.md

 ### Hi there 👋

+I'm Jackob from Poland, and I build things for the web.
+You can check out my website jakubdura.pl

 <!--
 **jakubdura/jakubdura** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.